 I still laugh when I remember standing over a giant pot on a giant restaurant stove adding one pinch of salt at a time when a quarter of a cup or so would have been closer to the mark.
 That lentil soup became a vegetarian staple in our restaurant.

-Since then, I’ve tweaked it with changes to make it even more flavorful.
+Since then, I’ve tweaked it to make it even more flavorful.
 Carrots and celery added to the mix, along with caramelized onions and tomato paste, bring forth an even tastier bowl, which vegetarians and carnivores alike can relish with gusto.

 To top it off, I stir in some slivered kale at the end to make a healthy, comforting soup that everyone can enjoy.

 I don’t make five gallons anymore, but I still like to make a big pot of this soup and then tuck some away in the freezer for a cold or rainy night.